paulgstf/misclass-hands-on/README.md

 R markdown code will reside here

-"With solutions" version to be posted afte the course.
+"With solutions" version to be posted after the course.